HIITSMANU/squibix_todo/README.md

 ```bash
   npm run dev
 ```
-Username and Password for the wesite
+Username and Password for the website

 ```bash
   Username : testuser